hashicorp/terraform-provider-google/website/docs/r/spanner_database.html.markdown

 * `deletion_protection` - (Optional) Whether or not to allow Terraform to destroy the instance.
 Unless this field is set to false in Terraform state, a `terraform destroy` or `terraform apply` that would delete the instance will fail.

+* `database_dialect` - (Optional) The dialect of the Cloud Spanner Database.
+  If it is not provided, "DATABASE_DIALECT_UNSPECIFIED" will be used.
+  Note: Databases that are created with POSTGRESQL dialect do not support extra DDL statements in the `CreateDatabase` call.
+  We must therefore re-apply terraform with ddl on the same database after creation.

 <a name="nested_encryption_config"></a>The `encryption_config` block supports: